To detect memory loss early:

 Accurate differential diagnosis is a critical element for successful treatment.

 Identifying the source of memory loss is difficult because many underlying causes can present in similar ways.
-MARS Memory-Health Network can help differentially diagnose most memory disorders, including help determine whether the source is likely the result of a specific disease, trauma, psychological cause, etc. Nevertheless, because different sources can masquerade as one another, it is the responsibility of the physician to follow-up and rule out other causes such as hormone (e.g., thyroid) and vitamin (e.g., thiamine, folate, etc.) imbalances, etc. For a more detailed discussion please be sure to read the MARS Memory-Health Diagnostic Assessment.
+MARS Memory-Health Network can help differentially diagnose most memory disorders, which includes helping to determine whether the issue is likely the result of a specific disease, trauma, psychological cause, etc..
+Nevertheless, because different sources can masquerade as one another, it is the responsibility of the physician to follow-up and rule out other causes such as hormone (e.g., thyroid) and vitamin (e.g., thiamine, folate, etc.) imbalances, etc..
+For a more detailed discussion, please be sure to read the MARS Memory-Health Diagnostic Assessment.

 Treatment depends on the source of the memory loss.

 For many causes of dementias, such as Alzheimer’s Disease, we recommend aggressive treatment, even at the early stage.
-Two classes of drugs are available: inhibitors and a glutamate regulator.
+Two classes of drugs are available: inhibitors and glutamate regulators.
 The acetylcholinesterase inhibitors work by slowing the breakdown of acetylcholine, a neurotransmitter that is necessary for memory formation.
-The glutamate receptor regulator, Namenda, protects neurons that are lost during Alzheimer’s Disease.
+The glutamate receptor regulator, Namenda, protects neurons, which are lost during Alzheimer’s Disease.
 Research suggests that combining Namenda with an acetylcholinesterase inhibitor offers better results than any single drug.

 Follow-up is critical when treating memory loss, because follow-up assessments provide objective data on the effectiveness of treatments and the progression of the disease.